 Nested within the four-year assessment plan, the Annual Assessment Calendar (See Appendix D) begins with the start of fall semester and runs to the completion of the academic year.
 There are three main components to the calendar.
-First, there are the Fall and Spring Assessment Conferences, held each semester.
-During this time program faculty convene in program assessment dialogue sessions to review and discuss the results of course assessments gathered from the previous year and to survey all recent assessments as they relate to overall program effectiveness.
-Programs will typically consider a program-level outcome per year, ensuring all program outcomes are assessed within a four-year period.
+First, there is the Fall Assessment Conference, held in September/October of each year.
+During this time program faculty convene in program assessment dialogue sessions to review and discuss the results of course assessments gathered from the previous year and to survey all recent assessments as they relate to overall program outcomes are assessed within a four-year period.
 Assessment dialogue and improvement plans are documented using the eLumen system and improvement plans are then included among the list of program plans in Program Review.
 Thus, rather than assessing and reporting on CLOs in isolation, course outcomes are reviewed together and used to assess program-level outcomes for the year by discipline/program faculty working together.